 The manager might believe they are “saving face” by working around this person’s misgivings, instead of addressing them directly.
 But, instead, they are forcing other workers to pick up the slack, increasing the stress and resentment of an entire team.

 Safe talk/Lip service.
 We all know the phrase “beat around the bush,” and the connotation is never positive.
 People can tell when other people are being inauthentic.

 Saving face does not mean you dance around an issue, or drop hints to avoid confrontation and minimize discomfort.
 At best, the hints are never received.
-At worst, they result in mixed messages, confusion, frustration and resentment.
+At worst, they result in mixed messages, confusion, frustration, and resentment.

 Covering up your own mistakes and avoiding accountability.
 When mistakes happen, take ownership of your actions.
 Do not point fingers at others.
-It takes integrity and courage to own up to your own mistakes and take actions to correct them.
+It takes integrity and courage to own up to your own mistakes and take action to correct them.
 That’s leadership.

 Being blunt or rude.
 We often praise “straight talk” and “brutal honesty” as desirable qualities in strong leaders, but these are too often expressed as blunt meanness devoid of tact or empathy.
 As researcher Brene Brown says, “Cruelty is cheap, easy, and rampant.”

 Clarity doesn’t have to mean cruelty.
-It takes more deliberate thought, care and courage to address someone with clarity that is fueled by empathy.
+It takes more deliberate thought, care, and courage to address someone with clarity that is fueled by empathy.
 Be intentional with your words, always mindful of preserving the dignity of all parties involved — that is saving face.